rajani103/rajani103/README.md

 - 💬 You can ask me about **Linux,Docker,Jenkins,AWS,**

-- ⚡ Fun fact **"Oh joy, just what I always wanted to know.
+- ⚡ Fun fact **"Oh damn, just what I always wanted to know.
 Thank you for enlightening me."**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->